 - Spoon and level: For consistent measuring, take a spoon and scoop flour into the measuring cup until overflowing.
 Use the back of a knife to wipe excess flour off the top.
 Do not pack flour into cup.

-- Store cooled brookies in a closed container at room temp for 4-5 days.
+- Leftovers: Store cooled brookies in a closed container at room temperature for 2-3 days.
+Store them in the fridge for 4-5 days.